THUDM/NaturalCodeBench/README.md

-# NaturalCodeBench: A Challenging Application-Driven Dataset for Code Synthesis Evaluation
+# NaturalCodeBench: Examining Coding Performance Mismatch on HumanEval and Natural User Prompts

 This repository contains information, data and code of NaturalCodeBench: A Challenging Application-Driven Dataset for Code Synthesis Evaluation.